How to quickly remove temporary files in Windows 11

-Temporary files are exactly what they sound like — files created by Windows system that are deleted when no longer necessary.
-Microsoft lists a number of circumstances in which temporary files are created:
+Temporary files are exactly what they sound like — files created by the Windows system that are deleted when no longer necessary.
+Microsoft lists several circumstances in which temporary files are created:

-1. When you use an application like Word or Excel that allow you to undo edits you’ve made, Windows creates a temporary file to hold data on the the changes you make.
+1. When you use an application like Word or Excel that allows you to undo edits you’ve made, Windows creates a temporary file to hold data on the changes you make.

-2. When applications need more memory than is available in physical RAM, Windows uses virtual RAM and creates temporary files are created to hold the data.
+2. When applications need more memory than is available in physical RAM, Windows uses virtual RAM and creates temporary files to hold the data.

 3. When you print a document, Windows first spools the print job to a temporary file before it’s sent to the printer.

-4. Temporary files are also created by web browsers in order to caches web page and store your web browser history.
+4. Temporary files are also created by web browsers to cache web pages and store your browsing history.

-In all cases, temporary files are created and should then be deleted once the operating system no longer needs them.
-If not removed, they can pile up up and take up a substantial amount of disk space.
+In all cases, temporary files are created and deleted once the operating system no longer needs them.
+If not removed, they can pile up and take up a substantial amount of disk space.